Skip to Content

 Matching Prey Size to Snake Size

-3. Gradually increase prey size as your snake grows
+3. Gradually increase prey size as your snake matures.

 Frequently Asked Questions (FAQs)